The-Poolz/APIs/README.md

 );
 ```

+## Security
+This library does not have SQL injection checks.
+Best security practice is to create a read-only user.
+It's also a good idea to limit the user's visibility to tables that they shouldn't see.

 ## I didn't find my provider.
 Instructions for adding your provider

 ***The first step*** is to create a DataReader for your SQL provider.
 It is easier than it might seem, to implement your DateReader inherit the abstract class `BaseDataReader`.
 This abstract class have core logic for read SQL data.
 You need to define `CreateConnection()` and `CreateReader()` for your provider.

 **Example for MySql provider**
 ```c#